Bungabbee State Forest

 Bungabbee State Forest is a 955 hectare state forest about 15 kilometres north east of Casino in New South Wales.

 Bungabbee Nature reserve is a 169 hectare section in the middle north of the state forest that was protected in 1999.

-The forest was scheduled in 2019 for logging in 2021, but this was delayed or stopped following community reaction.
+The forest was scheduled in 2019 for logging in 2021, but this was delayed or stopped following community reaction, including concern about protecting greater glider habitat.